What grades are offered by the California Virtual Academies?

 Yes, we provide the textbooks and instructional materials that are needed to complete the program.
 These books and materials are sent to students directly.
 High school students receive fewer books and materials than elementary and middle school students, due to the different course requirements.

 Upon successful completion of course requirements, will my child receive a high school diploma as students in traditional public schools do?

-Yes, we are a public school in California, so students can earn a diploma through California Virtual Academies based on successful completion of the school's graduation requirements.
+Yes, as a public school in California, students can earn a diploma through California Virtual Academies based on successful completion of the school's graduation requirements.

 Can my child work at his or her own pace?

 Elementary, middle school, and high school programs provide flexible learning environments.
 The online high school program is a combination of self-paced work and scheduled lessons and activities.

 How much time do students spend on the computer?

 We expect that students will spend no more than 20 to 25 percent of their time on the computer in the early grades.
 We believe in a balanced approach toward education.
 Computers help us provide you with effective assessment, planning, and time-management tools.
 Computers also act as powerful teaching tools that can motivate, stimulate, and inform children about the world around them.
 They do not, however, replace a solid education.
 Rather, they help facilitate one.
 That's why we use a unique multimedia approach that also includes a great deal of old-fashioned books, workbooks, and instructional materials.

 Do you provide curriculum for special needs children?

 Depending on a child's Individualized Education Program (IEP), we can tailor our curriculum to meet your child's needs.
 To discuss your child's needs with us, call toll-free: 866.339.6790.